EvansWinner/awesome-line-editors/README.md

 [JakED](https://github.com/alzwded/JakED)&nbsp;![GitHub](img/github.png)
 is an MS Windows only line editor written in C++.
-I don't have access to this environment with the Microsoft compiler to try to test this, so unless someone else confirms it, it will have to stay in this section.
+I don't have easy access to this environment with the Microsoft compiler to try to test this, so unless someone else confirms it, it will have to stay in this section.